New Jersey Considers Ignition Interlock Legislation

 Citing multiple studies nationwide, New Jersey legislators have introduced a bill that would expand the use of ignition interlock devices for individuals convicted of drinking and driving.

 New Jersey already mandates that repeat offenders found guilty of driving with a blood alcohol content of .15 or greater must have such a device installed.

 State Looks to Expand Use of Ignition Interlock

-According to lawmakers, at least half of the people convicted of drinking and driving ignore their license suspensions and continue to drive, and one in every three DWI arrests involves a repeat offender.
-Studies also show that repeat offenders are four times as likely to be involved in a fatal traffic accident as first time offenders.
+Studies also show that repeat offenders are four times as likely to be involved in a fatal traffic accident as first-time offenders.
 Legislators contend that simply taking away driving privileges will have little impact on individuals who drink and drive.

 With an ignition interlock system, the driver must blow into a device and test negative for alcohol use, or the vehicle will not start.
 The use of ignition interlocks for all DWIs, they say, will save lives and teach responsible driving.

 Where It’s At